Skpow1234/TheWindowsTunning/README.md

   `cpu_percent` is reported as `null` in JSON for now.
 - Recommendations cover power, memory, disk free space, disk activity, and CPU.
 - Disk active time is a single PDH sample per scan; multi-sample smoothing is planned.
-Power detection is read-only (applying power plans arrives in Phase 7).
-- `startup` and `services` are read-only inventories.
-Disabling startup items and restarting services (with confirmation) arrive in Phase 7.
+- `power --set` switches only to power schemes that already exist on the machine (it never creates custom plans); the previous scheme is captured for rollback, including custom plans.
+- `apply` only auto-applies actionable recommendations (currently the power ones).
+Memory/disk/CPU recommendations are advisory and report that no automatic action is taken.
+- `startup enable/disable` toggles the Windows StartupApproved flag (the same one Task Manager uses) and never deletes the underlying Run value or startup file.
+HKLM-scoped entries (`HKLM\Run`, common Startup folder) require admin.
   Startup "impact" is a coarse heuristic until boot tracing (Phase 10) provides measured costs.
 Scheduled-task inspection (`--include-tasks`) is not yet implemented.
+- `services restart` requires elevation and refuses a denylist of critical/security services to avoid destabilizing Windows.
 - The `tui` dashboard is read-only and keyboard-driven (no mouse).
 Network throughput is computed from interface byte-counter deltas between refreshes.
   Applying changes from the dashboard is intentionally not supported.